langroid/langroid-examples/README.md

 # langroid-examples

+Examples of using the [Langroid](https://github.com/langroid/langroid) Multi-Agent Programming framework to build LLM applications.

-:warning: The examples in the core langroid repo are generally more updated.
+:warning: Many of the examples in the `examples` folder in this repo are copied from the corresponding folder in the core [langroid](https://github.com/langroid/langroid) repo, although the core repo is  generally more updated.
 We occasionally update this repo with the latest versions from the langroid repo.
-However there are some examples in this repo that are not in the core langroid repo.
+However, there are some examples in this repo that are not in the core langroid repo.

-Examples of using the [Langroid](https://github.com/langroid/langroid) Multi-Agent Programming framework to build LLM applications.

 ## Set up virtual env and install `langroid`